vkorbes/chatty/README.md

 The command takes two optional arguments:

 - `-p` Is the the port number.
 Default is 8000.
 - `-m` Is the MongoDB URL.
-Default is whatever you set in the secrets package.
+Default is whatever's in your secret.txt file.

 Here are some things you can do with this app: